observablehq/plot/README.md

 })
 ```

-Each scale’s options are specified as a nested options object, within the top-level plot *options*, with the corresponding scale name:
+Each scale’s options are specified as a nested options object with the corresponding scale name within the top-level plot *options*:

 * **x** - horizontal position
 * **y** - vertical position